icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 #### Camera

+* [micropython-camera-API](https://github.com/cnadler86/micropython-camera-API) - Project with the aim of supporting cameras across various ports in MicroPython, starting with the ESP32 port and Omnivision cameras (OV2640 & OV5640).
 * [micropython-ov2640](https://github.com/namato/micropython-ov2640) - MicroPython class for OV2640 camera.
 * [Nikon-Trigger-for-MicroPython](https://github.com/Thekegman/Nikon-Trigger-for-MicroPython) - Remote trigger for a Nikon camera using an IR LED.
 For Pyboard v1.1.
 * [micropython-camera-driver](https://github.com/lemariva/micropython-camera-driver) - OV2640 camera driver for MicroPython on ESP32.